 Student Fellowship applications are invited from graduate students.

-Fellowships will cover economy travel costs plus accommodation for 2 nights.
+Fellowships will cover economy travel costs plus shared accommodation (twin room) for 2 nights.

 Applicants should send a copy of the abstract submitted upon registration and a 200 word statement justifying their application and a letter of recommendation from their supervisor to email@example.com.